SHUT YOUR MOUTH!

 The film was followed by two more movies - only the first of which was based on a Tidyman novel and directed by Parks - along with a series of TV movies, following the further adventures of Shaft during the 1973-74 season on The New CBS Tuesday Night Movies.
 As the series was being aired on network television, the character of Shaft was toned down a fair amount; for example, he frequently worked with the police, instead of being against them as in the original movie.
 Due to this Executive Meddling, the series was unpopular, and it was quickly cancelled.

 In 2014 a Shaft comic book debuted to strong critical reaction, inspired more by the Tidyman novels and written by David Walker of BadAzz MoFo, a blog about Blaxploitation history.
 Included in each issue of the first arc, A Complicated Man, was a chapter of Shaft's Revenge, the first new novel about John Shaft since Tidyman's death.
 In Walker's second arc, Imitation Of Life, Shaft gets hired on a low-budget detective film that may or may not be based on his life.

 For the anime studio, look no further than Studio SHAFT.

 "That cat Shaft shows up in these other baaad mutha- / Shut your mouth!":

 "But I'm troping about Shaft!/And we can dig it":

-- Badass Moustache: Shaft has a moustache, and as we all know, he's a bad motherf— Shut your mouth!
+- Badass Moustache: Shaft has a moustache, and as we all know, he's a bad motherf— okay, you get the idea.

-- Badbutt: In the series of TV movies, Shaft got downgraded to a Bad Melon Farmer for fear of offending the delicate sensitivities of white TV audiences.
+- Badbutt: In the series of TV movies, Shaft got downgraded to a Bad Melon Farmer in order to avoid offending TV audiences.